cm-watanabeseigo/gitpitch/PITCHME.md

 - my name is seigo watanabe. watanabe is family name.
 - as you know, in this company, i am called "seigo" from them.
 - i joined this company at 2 years ago, and i belong to operation department.
-- my rarejob level is only 4, then ...

 ---